 Christopher Palmer is the Albert and Jeanne Clear Career Development Professor and an Assistant Professor of Finance at the MIT Sloan School of Management where he teaches corporate finance.
 His research focuses on how credit, real estate, and labor markets respond to periods of significant upheaval.

-Palmer previously taught real estate finance at the University of California Berkeley’s Haas School of Business and was a Visiting Scholar at the Federal Reserve Bank of San Francisco.
+Palmer is also a Visiting Scholar at the Federal Reserve Bank of Boston, a Faculty Research Fellow at the National Bureau of Economic Research, and an Affiliate with the Jameel Poverty Action Lab.
+He previously taught real estate finance at the University of California Berkeley’s Haas School of Business and was a Visiting Scholar at the Federal Reserve Bank of San Francisco.
 Prior to graduate school, he consulted with Compass-Lexecon.

 Palmer holds a BA in economics and mathematics from Brigham Young University and a PhD in economics from MIT.

 Current Research Focus: Palmer's research focuses on how credit, real estate, and labor markets respond to periods of significant upheaval.
 His current research projects include studying the consequences of how consumers shop for credit, how households strategically use bankruptcy laws, how to improve federal housing entitlements, the effectiveness of disclosure laws, and how people form expectations about future house prices.